SwagPeetLiu/QuoteMind/README.md

   - node.js -- running express as the backend server
   - jwt -- jsonwebtoken for authorisation purposes with session expiration settings
   - bcrypt -- bcryptjs for storing the hashed user passwords
+  - HTTPS -- enforcing secured HTTP connections to the back-end server
   - validator - user input safety checks for both validity and length
   - Postgresql -- relational database used to keep track of all entities, using pg-promise client to establish DB connection
   - uuid-ossp -- enforcing universal & fixed long string (128 bits)